goliaro/LetsMeet/README.md

 Documentation of our iOS App, Let’s Meet

-CS50 Final Project
+Originally: CS50 Final Project - December 2017
-December 7, 2017
 Authors: Alejandro Gracia-Zhang, Gabriel Oliaro, Kit McArthur

 Welcome to the newest app on the block, Let's Meet!
 It's a tool that enables users to instantly find people with whom they can study, eat lunch, and do other activities -- all without worrying about bothering people who don’t happen to be available to study or hang out at the same time as you.